iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 ### Expand to see what happened internally

 `dvc push` copied the data <abbr>cached</abbr> locally to the remote storage we set up earlier.
-You can check that the data has been backed up to the DVC remote
+You can check that the data has been stored in the DVC remote
 with:

 ```dvc